transposit/transposit-js-sdk/docs/react-quickstart.md

 ### _/_

-Require users sign in before accessing your index page.
-Use custom React hooks to implement this behavior using the SDK.
+Require users to sign in before accessing your index page.
+Create custom React hooks to implement this behavior using the SDK.

 ```javascript
 // Hook to check that user is signed-in.
 Return true if they are.